sam81/pybdf/doc/intro.rst

     bdf_rec = bdfRecording('res1.bdf')

-you can then query the properties of therecording stored in the BDF header using the appropriate functions, which are fully described :ref:`here <module-label>`.
+you can then query the properties of the recording stored in the BDF header using the appropriate functions, which are fully described :ref:`here <module-label>`.
 Some examples are shown below.